 The better your credit, the better your chances of being approved for a new boat loan with the best possible terms.
 This means that if you have a score that’s either Exceptional (defined by FICO’s current models as anything between 800 and 850) or Very Good (a score of 740 to 799), you’ll usually have access to the lowest interest rates and down payment requirements available.

+Learn how to raise your credit score if your credit is less-than-perfect.
 If you have Good credit (670 to 739), you may still be approved for a good loan, especially if you meet all other income and employment requirements.
 However, you may not get the best rates or may be required to put down a larger amount on the purchase.
 And if your credit is Fair (580 to 669) or Poor (300 to 579), you may not be approved at all, or could be required to add a creditworthy cosigner to the loan in order to get approved.

 The Bottom Line on Your New Boat Loan